-The Hario-V60 Buono Coffee Drip Kettle on our list provides the steadiest flow when used expertly, whereas Fellow Stagg and Brewista provide adequate pour control for manageable everyone.
+The Hario-V60 Buono Coffee Drip Kettle on my list provides the steadiest flow when used expertly, whereas Fellow Stagg and Brewista provide adequate pour control for manageable everyone.

 Make sure to also pair up the best coffee grinder for the Aeropress as well!

 Aeropress coffee is brewed at a lower temperature of 175 to 185 degrees Fahrenheit.
 While you can achieve this temperature using any kettle, the precision offered by the programmable temperature feature on electric kettles is unparalleled.
 You can input the exact temperature you want to achieve and allow the kettle to do its job.
 The Brewista Artisan Electric Kettle offers the most accuracy in terms of temperature.